Der Stürmer: Alleged sexual crimes

 Stories of Rassenschande, which denoted alleged scandals of Jewish men and German women having sex, were staples of Der Stürmer.
 Streicher described Jews as sex offenders who were "violators of the innocent, perpetrators of bizarre sex crimes, and ritual murderers", who allegedly performed in religious ceremonies using blood of other humans, usually Christians.
 Streicher also frequently reported attempts of child molestation by Jews.
 Der Stürmer never lacked details about sexual intercourse, names, and crimes to keep readers aroused and entertained.
 These accusations, articles, and crimes printed in Der Stürmer were often inaccurate, and rarely investigated by staff members.
 In the newspaper's opinion, if a German girl became pregnant by a Jew, the Jew would deny paternity, offer to pay for an abortion, fail to pay child support, or leave for the U.S. Within Der Stürmer, it was not uncommon to read reports of German women aborting their children because they did not want to bring a "Jewish bastard into the world".

-Streicher believed in the antisemitic telegony hypotheses of Artur Dinter, whose 1917 best-seller book Die Sünde wider das Blut ("The Sin Against the Blood") claimed that the ejaculation of semen of a Jewish man into the vagina of a "German-blooded" woman was sufficient to change the woman so effectively that all of her future descendants would have "Jewish blood".
-This hypothesis was rejected by the Nazis in the 1935 Nuremberg racial laws, and was called a "heresy" by the Racial Office of the NSDAP.
-The official Nazi position stated that "the racial characteristics of a person are determined by heredity".
+Streicher believed in the antisemitic telegony hypotheses of Artur Dinter.

 Accusations of financial crimes

 Showalter said: "For Julius Streicher, the Jews' hatred for Christianity was concealed only for one reason: Business."
-Jewish businessmen were often portrayed as doing almost anything to obtain financial wealth, which included, in his words, "become a usurer, a traitor, a murderer".
+Jewish businessmen were often portrayed as doing almost anything to obtain financial wealth, which included, in his words, "become a usurper, a traitor, a murderer".
 In the summer of 1931, Streicher focused much of the paper's attention on a Jewish-owned butchery.
 As an example, when a philanthropic merchant started operating a soup kitchen, Der Stürmer ran articles accusing the business of poisoning the food being served.
 Der Stürmer criticized and cherrypicked every single price increase and decrease in Jewish shops, as well as their charitable donations, denouncing it as a further form of financial greed.
-This attack on Jewish benevolence, generosity, and philanthropism received the most public criticism out of all of Der Stürmers antisemitic propaganda.
+This attack on Jewish benevolence, generosity, and philanthropism received the most public criticism out of all of Der Stürmers anti-Semitic propaganda.
 Its "Letter Box" encouraged the reporting of Jewish illegal acts, while its unofficial style helped prevent suspicion of propaganda, and lent it an air of "authenticity".